If Portraits Could Talk what would they say about your life right now?

 It surprises me how people clearly see the value of taking wedding pictures but fail to make the effort to commemorate their anniversaries in the same way.
 It passing year is a triumph and an accomplishment that deserves to be preserved so that it can be enjoyed and reflected upon by the subjects and their families.
 Legacy pictures are one of the greatest gifts that one can create for themselves and their families.
 Think about how you feel when you stumble across a decades-old photo of your family members.

 Carolyn also shared that “the older I get the more that I appreciate the value of a photograph that I can hold in my hands.
 Some of the most valuable things that I possess are photographs.
 Pictures of my parents, grandparents, and great-grandparents are on display in my home.
 These framed gems are treasures that recount my history and tell pieces of my story.
-My only regret is that I do not more of them, more of these precious moments that can never be re-lived.”
+My only regret is that I do not have more of them, more of these precious moments that can never be re-lived.”

 I understood what Carolyn meant, that is why photography is my creative medium of choice.
 Creating beautiful legacy portraits now is the doorway to preserving memories that families can enjoy for a lifetime.

 At JOY RAHAT we specialize not in weddings, or newborn portraits, but rather in contemporary legacy portraits that in time become priceless family heirlooms.
-More about our FAMILY portrait genre and portfolio is here.